 Originally, I am a biologist with a doctorate in biomedicine.
 I work in research promotion at the medical faculty of the Ludwig-Maximilians-University of Munich.
 I enjoy my job a lot and I am grateful to work in the always inspiring university environment.
 But something was missing.
 Something I only discovered after the birth of my second child.

-Seconds after my baby was born in our bathtub I knew that this experience transformed me.
+Seconds after my baby was born in our bathtub, I could feel that this experience transformed me.
 I felt so empowered, so thankful.
-Sure, it was a quicker, easier birth in general and I felt comfortable in my own home.
-But the biggest difference for me was the feeling that I owned this birth and every decision around it.
+Sure, it was a quicker, easier birth in general and I felt comfortable as I was in my own home.
+But the biggest difference for me was the feeling that I was loved and supported at anytime.
+This feeling of connection empowered me to own this birth and every decision around it.
 A couple months later I registered for the GfG Doula training and never looked back.

 My doula philosophy

 I don’t have a personal agenda for how you should give birth or parent.
 For me all birth is natural.
 But I want you to get the choice and support you need to feel safe, to own your birth and to look back on it with a peaceful mind.

 As a birth enthusiast, I passionately collect evidence-based research and best practice about birth in order to provide you with the best information possible to make the decisions that are best for you and your family.

 I strongly believe in the importance of community especially during the perinatal period and I always try to encourage the families I work with to reach out to others to build their tribe.